Personal Injury Glossary Terms

 Accident ReportA detailed official record of an incident created on-site by an authority figure such as a police officer or hospital staff member.

-Act of God — An unforeseen event caused by natural forces without human involvement that couldn’t have been prevented with , such as damage from floods, lightning, earthquakes, or storms.
+Act of God — An unforeseen event caused by natural forces without human involvement that couldn’t have been prevented with reasonable care, such as damage from floods, lightning, earthquakes, or storms.

-Alternative Dispute Resolution – Using methods other than litigation to resolve a legal dispute, such as mediation and arbitration.
+Alternative Dispute Resolution – Using methods other than litigation to resolve a legal dispute, such as and .
 See Arbitration and Mediation.

 Arbitration — Resolving a legal dispute between the plaintiff and defendant by a neutral third party whose decision is final.
 It’s often likened to a mini-court case, with the third party typically being an off-duty judge or attorney.
 Both parties agree that the arbitrator’s decision will be binding.
 Arbitration is often seen as a more efficient, quicker, and less costly alternative to litigation.